NCLEJ supports individuals and families secure a meaningful safety net and protections they deserve. Examples of our work include:

 - Together with the Legal Aid Society and the Urban Justice Center, we released a report showing the difficulties low-wage workers face in collecting their stolen wages and advocating for the passage of the SWEAT bill (A5501) to create a wage lien in New York State.
 “Empty Judgments: The Wage Collection Crisis in New York” details how unscrupulous employers often evade paying wage judgments, even when they have been ordered to by a court or the Department of Labor.
 Read the report.

-- The Ulster County, New York Sheriff’s Office began running criminal warrant checks on all visitors to the County Department of Social Services in October 2014.
+- EXPANDING ACCESS TO PUBLIC BENEFITS: The Ulster County, New York Sheriff’s Office began running criminal warrant checks on all visitors to the County Department of Social Services in October 2014.
 Along with the New York Civil Liberties Union, we wrote to county officials demanding that they rescind this unlawful policy, which discourages people from seeking assistance.
 In November 2014, the Sheriff agreed to suspend the warrant check practice in response to our demands.
 Read more.

-- On behalf of the National Mobilization Against Sweatshops, we sent a demand letter to the New York State Department of Labor to thoroughly and promptly investigate its unacceptable backlog of cases.
+- DEMANDING ACCOUNTABILITY FROM GOVERNMENT AGENCIES: On behalf of the National Mobilization Against Sweatshops, we sent a demand letter to the New York State Department of Labor to thoroughly and promptly investigate its unacceptable backlog of cases.
 Since then, backlog has been reduced dramatically and the DOL has implemented monthly meetings with advocates to address their concerns.
 Read the press release.